StreetMesh/.github/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 *StreetMesh* is a public framework for spatially organizing the web, building upon open standards and existing protocols.
-This repository documents this framework.
+This repository documents this framework and anchors the effort to *The Dream*.

 ## The Dream